-We suggest that students do not bring media players, MP3 players, cell phones, cameras, electronic games, toys, etc. to school.
-Often times these items are lost or disappear resulting in a great deal of disappointment.
-Any item distracting to the learning environment should not be brought to school; items that are bought to school will be confiscated and kept in the office.
+We suggest that students do not bring valuable items to school.
+Oftentimes these items are lost or disappear resulting in a great deal of disappointment.
+Any item that could be distracting to the learning environment should not be brought to school; distracting items that are brought to school may be confiscated and kept in the office.
 Lost or stolen items are not the responsibility of Fort Atkinson Middle School.